Echo132/pyguard/README.md

 ## Features

+there are some bugs i am still working on :)

 ### 1. Signature-based Detection
 - Scans files using MD5 hash comparison
 - Detects known malware patterns in file headers